Elena Franco | On the threshold of lost worlds

 ELENA FRANCO | ON THE THRESHOLD OF LOST WORLDS

 A story in pictures of the former monastery of Sant’Agostino in Lucca

 curated by Luigi Bartolomei

-with the cooperation of CONVICTUS, Studentato in Lucca
+in cooperation with CONVICTUS, Studentato in Lucca.

 The spaces, the bricks and the stones know how to absorb the uses that passed through them, the purposes to which they served.
 Interpreting the spirit of the places is what Elena Franco does through photography, thanks to her preparation as an architect.

 To stimulate reflection on the fate of disused ecclesiastical heritages – and, in particular, of monasteries – she was asked to work on the former Monastery of Sant’Agostino, near Vicopelago, a place outside Porta San Pietro, in Lucca.
 Closed in 1999 and built in the 16th century as a country residence, it became a cloistered monastery and was home to Giacomo Puccini’s sister who was abbess of the Augustinian Community.
 The story that emerged is a reinterpretation that wants to restore the genius loci, trying not to fall into the voyeuristic taste for the contemplation of ruins or a secluded life, but, rather, to evoke history and bring out the aesthetic power and the spiritual and community dimension still present in the complex, which is the basis for any future project of valorisation.